 Who am I?

-I am currently a second year computational biology PhD student at Universität Bielefeld working at the intersection of deep learning and genomics.
-I am funded by a Marie Skłodowska-Curie fellowship as part of the ALPACA project.
+I am currently a fourth year computational biology PhD student at Universität Bielefeld working at the intersection of deep learning and genomics.
+I was funded by a Marie Skłodowska-Curie fellowship as part of the ALPACA project.
 I am advised by Prof. Dr. Alexander Schönhuth in the Genome Data Science Group.
 I have a background in electrical engineering, obtained from VTU, Karnataka, India and a masters degree in biomedical engineering from the Indian Institute of Technology Madras.
-I subsequently worked in the industry for four years on a bunch of stuff, prior to starting my PhD.
-I also had short stints as grade school maths teacher and as a science writer.
+I subsequently worked in the data science/ML industry for four years on a bunch of stuff, prior to starting my PhD.
+I also had short stints as a volunteer grade school maths teacher and as a science writer.
 I also ran DataKind Bengaluru, the Bengaluru chapter of DataKind for a couple of years in a volunteer capacity.
-I hail from from the charming city of Bengaluru, located in the south of India.
+I am originally from the city of Bengaluru, located in the south of India.

 Research Interests